goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

      set([None])]

+Following are the helper functions used within the securitytool, These contain a set of common funtionality that is used in many places.

 Lets see if the `hasPermissionSetting` method returns True if ther is a permission or role and False if there is not.
    >>> from z3c.securitytool.securitytool import *